 Resource reference: Agricultural and Horticultural Science 3.1B

-Resource title: Faster pasture?
+Resource title: Lamb Chops Anyone?

 Credits: 4

 Teacher guidelines

 The following guidelines are supplied to enable teachers to carry out valid and consistent assessment using this internal assessment resource.

 Teachers need to be very familiar with the outcome being assessed by Achievement Standard Agricultural and Horticultural Science 91528.
 The achievement criteria and the explanatory notes contain information, definitions, and requirements that are crucial when interpreting the Standard and assessing students against it.